LILLUP/docs.lillup.com/privacy_policy.md

     Changes to Privacy Policy
     8.1.
 We may update or modify this Privacy Policy from time to time.
-    8.2.
-If we make material changes to this Privacy Policy, we will provide notice by posting a prominent notice on our website.

     Contact Us
     9.1.
 If you have any questions or concerns about this Privacy Policy, please contact us at ampersand@lillup.com